FREE AND OPEN TO THE PUBLIC. SPONSORED BY THE CANTERBURY HISTORICAL SOCIETY.

 Mark your calendar and save the date for Canterbury Old Home Day 2019 on October 12.

-As always, this popular old-timey community fall celebration on Canterbury green (aka the grounds of the 1st Congregational Church) brings together a lively mix of historical reenactors, demonstrations by plyers of traditional early trades, friendly animals, local farmers, antique vehicles, and a variety of nonprofit groups and other exhibitors.
-The restored 19th century one-room Green District Schoolhouse will feature exhibits on the town’s past; area musicians will perform throughout the day; and of course there will lots of great food to choose from.
+As always, this popular old-timey community fall celebration on Canterbury green (aka the grounds of the 1st Congregational Church) brings together a lively mix of historical reenactors, demonstrations by plyers of traditional early trades, friendly animals, local farmers, antique vehicles, handmade goods, and a variety of nonprofit groups and other exhibitors.
+The restored 19th century one-room Green District Schoolhouse features exhibits on the town’s past; area musicians perform throughout the day; and of course there is lots of great food to choose from.
 Catch up with old friends and possibly make some new ones.

 Old Home Day has become Canterbury’s favorite way of embracing fall.
 We hope to see you there.
 Admission and parking are always free.
 We will update the list of exhibitors below as more are confirmed.
 Check back here for the latest information, and don’t miss our Facebook updates https://www.facebook.com/CanterburyHistoricalSociety.CT.

 To ease congestion and improve safety, on-site parking on the town green around the First Congregational Church will be strictly limited only to visitors with handicapped permits.
 General parking will be at the Dr. Helen Baldwin Middle School on Westminster Road (Rte.
 14), with a free shuttle provided by the town of Canterbury running all day, 10:00 to 4:00.
 If you choose, you can also walk from the middle school parking area in about five minutes.

 - Molly Arnio, demonstrating a traditional printing press